Sobolev and SBV Representation Theorems for large volume limit Gibbs measures: Representation Theorem

 \subsection{A \emph{very} short introduction to $\sbv$}

 Before going into the details of our main Theorem of this section, let us define the functional spaces $\bv$ and $\sbv$.
 For a general introduction on these spaces see \cite{AFPBV}.
 However, please notice that the definitions given in this section differ slightly from the ones in \cite{AFPBV}.
 More precisely, in the following, we additionally impose the finiteness of $(n-1)$-Hausdorff measure of the jump set.
-This technical modification is done in order to have at our disposal general representation theorems like the ones in the following section.
+This technical modification is done in order to be able to use the general representation theorems, namely Theorem~\ref{thm:integral_represenatation_sbv-sbv}

 Let $\Omega $ be an open set.
 We say that $u\in L^{1}(\Omega )$ belongs to $\bv(\Omega )$, if there exists a vector measure $Du = (D_{1}u,\ldots, D_{n}u)$ with finite total variation in $\Omega $, such that